Test Cases

 Locked test cases will not show up on or affect the project status and percentage completion.

-Locked test cases will not show up in the reports as reporting is focused on the current round of testing.
-This helps to avoid lengthy reports on projects where multiple rounds of testing are performed.
+Locked test cases will not show up in the reports as reporting is focused on the active test cases.

 As an Administrator or Project Coordinator, you can add additional test suites to a project after the project has been created.